DESIGN PRINCIPLES FOR LOG BUILDINGS

 Logs are treated with surface treatment agents for the following purposes:

-- to protect the wood chemically against fungi (= not suitable for living),
+• to protect the wood chemically against fungi (= not suitable for living)

-- to fill the cells of the surface wood, thus preventing the humidity from being absorbed into the wood,
+• to fill the cells of the surface wood, thus preventing the humidity from being absorbed into the wood

-- to form a water repulsive film on the surface of the wood.
+• to form a water repulsive film on the surface of the wood.

 Treatment agents are usually divided into paints and wood preservatives.
 Paints fill the wood more, and they form a thicker film with poorer water vapour impermeability.
 Wood preservatives soak deeper into the wood and they do not necessarily form any film at all on the surface of the wood.
 Wood preservatives generally used on log walls contain small amounts of fungicides in addition to a thinner.
 The surface treatment liquids are colourless, transparent or opaque.
 Opaque compounds are more effective than colourless or transparent compounds in protecting against ultraviolet radiation.
 The compounds penetrate into the wood to a depth of few millimetres.
 The wood preservatives may or may not form a film on the surface of the wood.
-It is important that the film forming on the log is highly water vapour impermeable: Being a hygroscopic material, solid log tends to balance the moisture content in accordance with the relative humidity of the air (this is why some paints are not suitable for log walls).
+It is important that the film-forming on the log is highly water vapour impermeable: Being a hygroscopic material, a solid log tends to balance the moisture content in accordance with the relative humidity of the air (this is why some paints are not suitable for log walls).
 If the film does not allow the water vapour to penetrate through it, the pressure of the water vapour will detach the film from the surface of the wood.
 Priming should be done as soon as possible after the building is constructed because ultraviolet radiation immediately penetrates into the wood to a depth of about 0,1 millimetre and starts dissociating lignin, an agglutination agent in the wood cells.
 The more the ultraviolet radiation dissociates lignin, the more poorly the surface treatment agent adheres to the wood.
 Priming also prevents the development of mould and blue rot fungi.
 The effect of ultraviolet radiation on South-facing walls is up to five times as great as north-facing walls.
 For this reason, the walls facing South and West usually need re-treating before other walls.

 3.4 Lengthening of logs

-Both rectangular and round logs are lengthened by finger or circular joints or by using connectors which prevent lateral and longitudinal movement of the logs.
+Both rectangular and round logs are lengthened by finger or circular joints or by using connectors that prevent lateral and longitudinal movement of the logs.
 When logs are lengthened by means of connectors, the joint should preferably be located at intersecting corners.
 Care should be taken to ensure sufficient lateral rigidity of the wall at the lengthening joints.

 4 DESIGN PRINCIPLES FOR LOG STRUCTURES